‘There’s no rest when you’re on planetary duty’

 16. Perform a Complete Checkup

 If you are so far at a loss to explain why your PC keeps going to sleep after a few minutes of inactivity, your OS needs a comprehensive checkup.
-You can perform it manually (do not miss junk files, corrupt keys, invalid entries, and non-optimal settings) or use a special diagnostic tool to save your time and effort – for example, Auslogics BoostSpeed can help you out.
+You can perform it manually (do not miss junk files, corrupt keys, invalid entries, and non-optimal settings) or use a special diagnostic tool to save your time and effort – for example, Auslogics BoostSpeed can help you out and Auslogics Driver Updater will help you to automatically update all the drivers you have.

 We hope our tips have helped you fix your lethargic computer.